Updated: December 29, 2025

 Wyoming$145

-Note: We based these BOP rates on gardening businesses with two employees across different states.
-Your actual rates will vary based on your business size, location, and coverage needs.
+*These BOP rates are for gardening businesses with two employees.
+Your rates vary by business size, location and coverage needs.

 Gardening Business Insurance Cost by Provider

-Gardening business insurance costs differ by provider, ranging from $44 monthly with NEXT to $157 with Hiscox.
-These price differences reflect each insurer's risk assessment and target market.
-Rates shift over time based on claims experience and business strategy.
+Gardening business insurance costs range from $44 monthly with NEXT to $157 with Hiscox.
+Insurers set rates based on their risk assessments, target markets, claims experience and business strategies.

 Chubb$108$1,302